ansible-collections/pravic/docs/docsite/rst/desired_state_schema.rst

 YAML specification for defining desired resource state
 ======================================================

-The users who intend to use the `cloud.pravic Collection <https://github.com/ansible-collections/pravic>`_ to provision/deprovision Cloud resources will need to use this YAML specification for defining desired resource state:
+The users who intend to use the `pravic.pravic Collection <https://github.com/ansible-collections/pravic>`_ to provision/deprovision Cloud resources will need to use this YAML specification for defining desired resource state:

 ```yaml
   ResourceGroups: